Mental Health Test

 The Spectrum of Psychological Well-Being, MHC Test

 This self-report measure assesses positive mental health over the past month, including emotional, psychological, and social well-being.
-The Mental Health Continuum (MHC) is intended to help characterize levels of well-being beyond the absence of clinical symptoms.
+Based on the foundational research of Corey L. M. Keyes, the Mental Health Test uses the Mental Health Continuum (MHC) to characterize levels of well-being that extend beyond the mere absence of clinical symptoms.
+The instrument includes 14 items and typically takes about 3 minutes to complete — making it one of the most practical and accessible well-being assessments available for both clinical and personal use.

 Author: corey-l-m-keyes